When the average person thinks of Venison, they think of men wearing camouflage hunting in the woods.

 If you’d like to learn more about Addiction’s dehydrated cat food range, take a read of our Addiction Brand Review.

-As we mentioned earlier, one of Addiction’s best-known traits is its use of uncommon ingredients, which is shown above in their Viva La Venison recipe.
+As we mentioned earlier, one of Addiction’s best-known traits is its use of uncommon ingredients, which is shown above in its Viva La Venison recipe.

 Outside of this Venison Meal, Addiction makes use of a mix of starches and legume ingredients like Peas, Potatoes, and Tapioca.
 These ingredients provide a moderate proportion of carbohydrates and fiber.